Liberty Park Storm Water Grant Projects

-The Storm Water Demonstration Site at Liberty Park is now completed!!
+Liberty Township is home to a Storm Water Demonstration Site!
 This unique storm water demonstration project showcases a variety of green techniques to manage storm water runoff using visually appealing examples.
 Ten demonstration areas show how Low Impact Development techniques work and provide examples that developers, planners and land managers can see in action!

-Park visitors are beginning to see the visual impact of the new, native plantings and are learning about the techniques used and their importance to the environment on ten different signs located throughout the park.
+Park visitors can see the visual impact of the new, native plantings and are learning about the techniques used and their importance to the environment on ten different signs located throughout the park.

 The main stem of Wildcat Run was restored using a constructed "natural channel" design.
 The deeply incised channel was relocated and raised to better connect the stream with the surrounding floodplain, with meanders and stone "step-pools" to slowly drop water to the elevation of a culvert beneath Liberty Road.
 A streamside buffer of deep-rooted vegetation protects the restore stream.